 Drivers can be responsible, assertive partners.
 When in a relationship with another dominant personality, they should work together to establish a system of shared power.

-In a romantic relationship, Di personality types bring strengths like...
+In a romantic relationship, the DISC type Di personality brings strengths like...

-In romantic relationships, Di personality types may have trouble...
+In romantic relationships, DISC type Di personality types may have trouble...

 Related Personality Types